 Moving Wild Rose Bushes

 Wild roses are tough plants to survive in the abandoned sites they frequent.
-They grow fast and tall, protect themselves with abundant thorns and don’t ask for help from anybody.
+They grow fast and tall, protect themselves with abundant thorns, and don’t ask for help from anybody.

 Plus, they produce roses like Mother Nature intended them to look, flowers with five delicate petals and yellow stamen.
 The blossoms froth up a field in spring, then die back.
-But their second ornamental act comes with the big, red rose hips that appear in autumn and hang on the bare brambles through winter.
+Their second ornamental act comes with the big, red rose hips that appear in autumn and hang on the bare brambles through winter.

 Wild Rose Transplant Tips